Blog · By The Packaging Vista Team · June 20, 2026

 Corrugated boxes

 Corrugated board has a fluted inner layer that makes it strong and protective.
 It is the workhorse for shipping heavier or fragile goods, and for outer cases.
-The same material powers most sturdy cardboard boxes.
+The same material powers most sturdy cardboard shipping boxes.

 Specialty styles